 This portal is intended for those applying to become or are already registered as either a Category 1 or Category 2 Gaming Assistant.

-Use the forms and resources below to help you apply for registration or to better understand your obligations as a registrant in the casino sector.
+Use the resources below to help you apply for registration or to better understand your obligations as a registrant in the casino sector.